libra/website/docs/libra-protocol.md

 The storage is used to persist agreed upon blocks of transactions and their execution results.

-For information on interactions of each validator component with other components refer to [Life of a Transaction](life-of-a-transaction.md).
+For information on interactions of each validator component with other components, refer to [Life of a Transaction](life-of-a-transaction.md).

 ## Reference

 * [Welcome Page](welcome.md).
 * [My First Transaction](my-first-transaction.md) - Guides you through executing your very first transaction on the Libra Blockchain using the Libra CLI client.
 * [Getting Started with Move](move-getting-started.md) - Introduces you to a new blockchain programming language called Move.
-* [Life of a Transaction](life-of-a-transaction.md) - Provides a look at what happens under the hood when a transaction is submitted and executed.
+* [Life of a Transaction](life-of-a-transaction.md) - Provides a look at what happens "under the hood" when a transaction is submitted and executed.
 * [Libra Core Overview](libra-core-overview.md) - Provides the concept and implementation details of the Libra Core components through READMEs.
 * [CLI Guide](reference/libra-cli.md) - Lists the commands (and their usage) of the Libra CLI client.
 * [Libra Glossary](reference/glossary.md) - Provides a quick reference to Libra terminology.